Gabriel Moreno Player Props: Diamondbacks vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.84 team ERA that ranks seventh across all MLB pitching staffs.
+- The Guardians have a 3.87 team ERA that ranks eighth among all MLB pitching staffs.

-- Guardians pitchers combine to allow the fifth-fewest home runs in baseball (69 total, one per game).
+- Guardians pitchers combine to surrender the fourth-fewest home runs in baseball (69 total, one per game).

-- Toussaint gets the call to start for the Guardians, his first this season.
+- Bieber makes the start for the Guardians, his 15th of the season.
+He is 5-3 with a 3.29 ERA and 64 strikeouts in 87 2/3 innings pitched.

+- His last time out was on Sunday against the Houston Astros, when the right-hander went seven scoreless innings while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.